Chart Color Schemes

 Cobar faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Cobar faces educational challenges, with university qualification rates at 14.7%, significantly below the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives in the area.
-Bachelor degrees are the most common qualification, held by 11.2% of residents, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 43.8% of residents aged 15+ holding vocational credentials - advanced diplomas (7.3%) and certificates (36.5%).
+The area's university qualification rate is 14.7%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 43.8% of residents aged 15 and above holding them, including advanced diplomas (7.3%) and certificates (36.5%).

 Frequently Asked Questions - Education